doncicuto/glim/README.md

 - Manager.
 Can create, update and delete users and/or groups and set group memberships.
 - Plain users.
 A plain user can get its user account information, update its name, email, ssh public key and password.
 A plain user can change its role and its memberships.
 - Read-only.
 Can read users and groups information.

+Glim will create and admin user (manager) and a search user (readonly) to start managing your database.

 ## Secured communications by design